sethfengli/hivery-backend-challenge/Instructions.md

 ## Setup virtual environment, depended package and

 ### Change the current folder to your download  repository folder

     cd {Path}/hivery-backend=challenge/

-### If your current python version is lower than 3.7 and you can't change it, you can install python 3.7 in the virtual environment.
+### create new virtual environment.
+If your current python version is lower than 3.7 and you can't change it, you can recreate  virtual environment in python 3.7

-    pipenv shell
     pipenv --python 3.7

 ### You can copy the following instructions to a bacth file or paster directly to CLI or CMD

     pipenv shell
     pipenv install -r requirements.txt

+#### Ignore the warning which saying conlicts with existing module, it won't overwrite any files.

     django-admin.py startproject paranuara .
     python manage.py startapp colony